Starmania (musical)

-Starmania is a Canadian-French rock opera written in 1976 with music by Michel Berger and book and lyrics by Luc Plamondon.
+Starmania is a Canadian–French rock opera written in 1976 with music by Michel Berger and book and lyrics by Luc Plamondon.
 It debuted in 1978 with a studio recording of the songs, before premiering on stage in 1979.

-An English-language studio version was also produced in 1992, with lyrics by Sir Tim Rice.
+An English-language studio version was also produced in 1992, with lyrics by Tim Rice.
 Several stage revivals have been produced in France, Quebec and Germany, each with their distinctive styles.

-Several of its songs have passed into mainstream Francophone pop culture, and helped original cast members Daniel Balavoine and Diane Dufresne to rise in popularity in France; it is now considered the most famous rock opera in French history.
+Several of its songs have passed into mainstream Francophone pop culture, and helped original cast members Daniel Balavoine and Diane Dufresne to rise in popularity in France.
+It is generally considered the most famous rock opera in French history.

-Genesis

-Michel Berger was inspired by the Patty Hearst kidnapping.
+Development

+In the summer of 1974, following their initial collaboration on the single "La Déclaration d'amour", Michel Berger and France Gall travelled to Los Angeles to develop a musical, for which Berger attempted to write both the music and lyrics himself.
+The story of Patty Hearst – an American heiress who had been kidnapped by the Symbionese Liberation Army (SLA) earlier that year and ultimately joined her captors – served as inspiration for the project's main character, Angelina Dumas.
+Despite recording preliminary material at London's Morgan Studios with prominent British session musicians, including bassist Herbie Flowers, the project was eventually abandoned.

+Both artists agreed that Berger's lyrics were too romanticized for the dark premise, lacking the required dramatic edge.
+Dissatisfied with the outcome, Berger took Gall's advice to collaborate with a lyricist who could capture the raw violence the story demanded.
+After Gall introduced him to the music of Canadian singer Diane Dufresne, Berger approached her songwriter, Luc Plamondon.
+Plamondon agreed to collaborate, and in 1977, the two secluded themselves for several months in Antibes, reshaping the themes of the Patty Hearst story into what would become Starmania.